 - A Berkshire-based gang selling illicit alcohol were jailed for more than 46 years.
 Evidence showed that they stole £34 million in VAT and laundered £87m through more than 50 bank accounts in Britain, Cyprus, Hong Kong, Dubai and other foreign countries.

 - Robert Zduniak was part of an organised gang that processed smuggled raw tobacco in illegal factories.
 He was tracked down to a Prague hideaway and brought back to the UK to serve an 8-year sentence for his part in a £17 million tax fraud.

 - Five people were jailed for 16 years after distributing and selling an estimated 4.8 m litres of illegally mixed kerosene and diesel to unsuspecting motorists, including haulage companies across the South East.

-- Dhanji Varsani claimed to be unemployed, while driving high-powered vehicles, playing at top golf courses and enjoying holidays in places like Dubai.
-He was jailed for nearly 4 years for smuggling almost 7 tonnes of hand-rolling tobacco and failing to pay the £1.2 m owed in excise duty.
+- Dhanji Varsani claimed to be unemployed while driving high-powered vehicles, playing at top golf courses and enjoying holidays in places like Dubai.
+He was jailed for nearly 4 years for smuggling almost 7 tonnes of hand-rolling tobacco and failing to pay the £1.2million owed in excise duty.

-- Dale Hicks, the voluntary treasurer of a charity for an ex-offenders charity (yes, you did read that correctly!) was jailed for 3 years.
-He had tried to steal more than £330,000 in a Gift Aid repayment fraud to fund a lavish holidays including a £25k cruise.
+- Dale Hicks, the voluntary treasurer of a charity for an ex-offenders charity (yes, you did read that correctly!), was jailed for 3 years.
+He had tried to steal more than £330,000 in a Gift Aid repayment fraud to fund a lavish holiday, including a £25k cruise.

-Clearly, there are some individuals out there who will go to great lengths to abuse the system and not pay their taxes.
+Clearly, some individuals will go to great lengths to abuse the system and not pay their taxes.
 But the convictions show just how serious the HMRC is taking tax evasion.
 Prison sentences are getting longer too, and are likely to continue to do so.

 Famous US tax evasion cases